ling-nyc/CCP-Discord/README.md

 To start, simply clone the repository, and run `pip3 install discord`

-Change the config as you see fit, and put the bot token into main.py.
+Change the config as you see fit, and put the bot token into the env file.

 After that, run `python3 main.py` to start the bot.